rust-lang/rust/src/doc/rustc-dev-guide/src/building/suggested.md

 commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the `overrideCommand` to avoid x locking.

+Running `./x setup editor` will prompt you to create a project-local LSP config file for one of the supported editors.
+You can also create the config file as a step of running `./x setup`.

 ### Visual Studio Code

-Running `./x setup vscode` will prompt you to create a `.vscode/settings.json` file which will configure Visual Studio code.
+Selecting `vscode` in `./x setup editor` will prompt you to create a `.vscode/settings.json` file which will configure Visual Studio code.
 The recommended `rust-analyzer` settings live at [`src/etc/rust_analyzer_settings.json`].

 If running `./x check` on save is inconvenient, in VS Code you can use a [Build Task] instead: